ivangfr/springboot-jsoup-html-parser/README.md

 > **Note**.
 We are not going to explain how to install all of them because there are many good tutorials available on the internet.

-## Development
+### Development

-### Start environment
+#### Start environment

-- Open one terminal

-- In `springboot-jsoup-html-parser` root folder run the command below.
-It will start a `MongoDB` container at port `27017` and
-`Mongo Express` at port `8081`.
+Open a terminal and inside `springboot-jsoup-html-parser` root folder run the command below.
+It will start a `MongoDB` container at port `27017` and `Mongo Express` at port `8081`.
 ```
 docker-compose up -d
 ```

-### Start microservices
+#### Start Microservices

-- In one terminal run `game-score-api`.
+In a terminal run `game-score-api`.
 It is Java Web application.
 ```
 ./mvnw spring-boot:run --projects game-score-api
 ```

-- In another terminal run `game-score-collector`.
+In another terminal run `game-score-collector`.
 It is a Java application that does its job and terminates.
 Ideally, it will be executed as a cronjob, scheduled to run during specific time intervals.
 ```
 ./mvnw spring-boot:run --projects game-score-collector
 ```

-### Simulation
+#### Simulation

-- In order to test the application, you can access `game-score-api` Swagger website: http://localhost:8080
+In order to test the application, you can access `game-score-api` Swagger website: http://localhost:8080

-- Or you can use `curl`.
+Another way is to `curl`.
 For example, the command below returns the game score results with pagination: page 0, size 10, sorted descending by `score` field.
 ```
 curl -i "http://localhost:8080/api/games?page=0&size=10&sort=score%2Cdesc"
 ```

-### Mongo Express
+#### Mongo Express

 [`Mongo Express`](https://hub.docker.com/_/mongo-express) is a web-based MongoDB admin interface.
 It is started docker-compose is run.
 Mongo Express can be accessed at http://localhost:8081

-### Running Tests
+#### Running Tests

 Both `game-score-api` and `game-score-collector`, have a set of test cases.
 In order to run them, just execute the following script inside `springboot-jsoup-html-parser` root folder.